MGI-EU/Docker_Image_of_ATOPlex_Pipeline/README.md

 4. Update primer sequence information
 5. Reduce software running time
 6. Upload a docker version of this software
+7. Add support for generation of importable inputs (filtered consensus FASTA and metadata) for downstream `Nextstrain` evolution analysis.

 ## 3. Requirements